 Fault Possible Cause Proposed Fix No 230 volt output from PSU.
 Connecting lead between the site and Leisure Vehicle not connected.
 Check and connect lead as per 5.1C.
 Check also input connector at the base of the EC325PSU.
 RCD switched off.
 Reset RCD as per 5.1D.
 RCD not operating correctly.
 Check supply polarity; if the RCD continues to fail contact your dealer, as there is probably an equipment or wiring fault.
 MCB switched off.
 Reset MCB by switching OFF (down position) then back ON (up position), if the MCB continues to fail contact your dealer, as there is probably an equipment or wiring fault.
 No or deficient supply from site.
 Contact site warden for assistance.
 Other fault.
-Contact your dealer.
-Reverse Polarity light is illuminated on PSU Mains Supply reversed?
-The reverse polarity light is designed to illuminate when the Live and Neutral supply has been reversed/crossed over.
+Contact your dealer. light is illuminated on PSU Neutral supply has been reversed/crossed over.
+If there is a problem with the site supply or the cable to your vehicle.
+The light is designed to work on UI (where the neutral conductor is connected to earth you are using your vehicle outside the UK this light The reverse polarity light is designed to illuminate when the Live and Neutral supply has been reversed/crossed over.
 If the light illuminates there is a problem with the site supply or the cable connecting the supply to your vehicle.
 The light is designed to work on UK electrical supplies (where the neutral conductor is connected to earth at the sub stattion).
 If you are using your vehicle outside the UK this light may illuminate when no fault axists.
 In these cases consult the site warden for advice.
 Generator being used The Reverse Polarity warning light is on when using my generator.
 This is a normal side effect when using some types of generator.
 Instead of connecting the neutral conductor to earth, some generators centre tap the earth connection making both neutral and live conductors 110V above earth.
 This 110V difference causes the neon polarity indicator to illuminate.
 In most cases it is still safe to use the generator, but please consult the generator handbook for further information.
 Control Panel Problems Control Panel has no display Check batteries, turn EC325PSU charger switch on, and ensure mains supply is connected.
 Check control panel connecting lead at EC325PSU and behind Control Panel.
 Contact your Dealer.
 12V Power turns off Battery save feature has operated to protect the vehicle battery and or the Leisure battery.
 See 3.7C.
 Engine has been started, all equipment has been disconnected to meet EMC requirements.
 See 4.4.
 Control Panel display corrupt/erratic function Observe control panel handling instructions.
 Control panel software may have crashed.
 Reboot control panel by turning off the EC325PSU charger switch and removing fuses 1 & 2 at the EC325PSU (2x20A fuses for leisure and vehicle batteries).
 Wait 30 seconds then replace the fuses and turn the charger switch on.
 (Alternatively, remove the bezel at the control panel by pulling down in the centre of the bottom, unplug the control panel multi-way connector, wait 30 seconds, then plug back in and reassemble.
 Control Panel contrast poor Observe control panel handling instructions.
 Remove control panel as above but do not unplug.
 Carefully adjust contrast preset (small adjuster) on back of control panel using jewellers screwdriver.